MaikDulle/MaikDulle.github.io/_posts/2022-03-10-LDA-privacy-associations-Twitter-and-Instagram.md

 A very helpful description of the modeling process can be found here: https://ldavis.cpsievert.me/reviews/reviews.html

-After modeling html-docs were created via pyLDAvis in order to embed the models in this post.
+After modeling, html-docs were created via pyLDAvis in order to embed the models in this post.

-Here I am solely presenting the interactive results of the LDA models for Twitter and Instagram.
+Here I am solely presenting the interactive results of the LDA models for Instagram and Twitter.
 (Interpretation can be found in my dissertation)

 Note: Be ethical about user data.